eclipse-vertx/vert.x/new/core_manual_js.md

       });

     }).listen(8080, 'localhost');

+The `dataHandler` may be called more than once depending on the size of the body.

+You'll notice this is very similar to how data from `NetSocket` is read.

 The request object implements the `ReadStream` interface so you can pump the request body to a `WriteStream`.
-See the chapter on streams and pump for a detailed explanation.
-You'll notice this is very similar to how data from NetSocket is read.
+See the chapter on streams and pumps for a detailed explanation.

-If you wanted to read the entire request body before doing something with it you could do something like the following:
+In many cases, you know the body is not large and you just one to receive it in one go.
+To do this you could do something like the following:

     var server = new vertx.HttpServer();

     server.requestHandler(function(request) {

-      var body = new vertx.Buffer();
+      // Create a buffer to hold the body var body = new vertx.Buffer();

       request.dataHandler(function(buffer) {
-        body.appendBuffer(buffer);
+        // Append the chunk to the buffer body.appendBuffer(buffer);
       });

       request.endHandler(function() {
-        log.info('The total body received was ' + body.length() + ' bytes');
+        // The entire body has now been received log.info('The total body received was ' + body.length() + ' bytes');
       });